pressleydavid/coursera_assignments/mod2-solution/README.md

-# coursera_assignments
+# Coursera: HTML, CSS, and Javascript for Web Developers (Johns Hopkins University)
-Coursera Assignments and Solutions for HTML,CSS,js courses
+Assignments and Solutions Page